Here are 8 players you should add to your Euro 2020 fantasy football this week

 Sorry in advance Scotland fans, but we simply had to include the Czech match winner.
 Three goals in two games for an unfancied Czech side has guaranteed his side’s place in the last 16.

-The Czech’s has surprised many, and the Bayer Leverkusen striker is the type of striker that can make a huge difference for them in their last 16 tie.
+The Czech’s have surprised many, and the Bayer Leverkusen striker is the type of striker that can make a huge difference for them in their last 16 tie.

 Ciro Immobile – Striker, Italy (€10.1m)